-Recognizing that the downtown Albany parking issue is a workplace issue, the Committee shall include representatives of all employee groups affected.
-PEF may designate up to three representatives to serve on the Committee.
+Recognizing that the downtown Albany parking issue is a workplace issue, the Parking Committee shall be comprised of up to three designees of the Director of the Governor's Office of Employee Relations and representatives of all employee groups affected.
+The President of PEF shall designate up to three representatives to serve on the Committee.